 While designing its product, Preempt is dedicated to providing accessibility to all users.
-Severity recognition is a foundational step in cybersecurity, and making alert visualization easy for our end users is one of the ways we reduce the noise and increase efficiency.
+Severity recognition is a foundational step in cybersecurity and making alert visualization easy for our end users is one of the ways we reduce the noise and increase efficiency.

 It’s a Detailed Process to Achieve Good UI

 Preempt believes that good threat detection starts with good UI, and good UI starts with careful selection of the methods of design.
-While the end goal is to offer the most clean, elegant, and simple concept for any user to immediately understand without a margin of interpretation, the process of getting to that point requires careful consideration each and every element.
-Without a thorough process of vetting each design element with different permutations and combinations, we can achieve achieve good UI.
+While the end goal is to offer the cleanest, elegant, and simple concept for any user to immediately understand without a margin of interpretation, the process of getting to that point requires careful consideration each and every element.
+Without a thorough process of vetting each design element with different permutations and combinations, we can achieve good UI.
 With good UI, we can enable security teams to act quickly and effectively and thus, drive better threat detection.